VoxLogicA-Project/Polyhedra-minimisation/README.md

 As said, the model checker `PolyLogicA` accepts as an input a model poset file, plus an imgql specification.
 It is possible to run analysis on both the original and the minimised model
 (in our example, `triangleRBModel_Poset.json` and `polyInput_Poset.json`).

-First of all, it is necessary to copy the `PolyLogicA` binaries in the main directory with the following commands:
+First of all, it is necessary to copy the `PolyLogicA` binaries in the main directory with the following commands from the main directory:

+`cd ../..` \
 `mkdir PolyLogicA` \
 `cp -r ~/VoxLogicA/src/bin PolyLogicA`

-Then we can copy the `TriangleRB.imgql` file, containing the actual analysis, in the `PolyLogicA` directory:
+Then we can copy the `triangleRB.imgql` file, containing the actual analysis, in the `PolyLogicA` directory:

-`cp scripts/trianlgeRB.imgql PolyLogicA`
+`cp scripts/triangleRB.imgql PolyLogicA`

 as well as the poset files:

-`cp ../experiments/triangleRB/triangleRBModel_Poset.json PolyLogicA` \
+`cp experiments/triangleRB/triangleRBModel_Poset.json PolyLogicA` \
-`cp ../experiments/triangleRB/toolchain_output/polyInput_Poset.json PolyLogicA`
+`cp experiments/triangleRB/toolchain_output/minimised_model/polyInput_Poset.json PolyLogicA`

+The analysis contains two `load` commands: one can decomment the `load` command containing the poset to be analysed.
+For instance:

+`load triangle = "triangleRBModel_Poset.json"` \
+`//load triangle = "polyInput_Poset.json"`

+loads the original model.

 Now we can run model checking:

-cd PolyLogicA
-./bin/release/net8.0/linux-x64/PolyLogicA triangleRBSpec.imgql

-In order to perform this step, one must use the following commands:
-    mv triangleRBModel_Poset.json polyInput_Poset.json ../PolyLogicA
-    cd ../PolyLogicA
-    ./bin/release/net8.0/linux-x64/PolyLogicA triangleRBSpec.imgql
+`cd PolyLogicA` \
+`./bin/release/net8.0/linux-x64/PolyLogicA triangleRB.imgql`

-The execution of these commands generates a file named result.json, again containing json arrays of booleans.
-Being prop the array representing the property prop, prop[i] = True if and only if the property prop is true at state i.
+The execution of these commands generates a file named `result.json`, containing JSON arrays of booleans.
+Being `prop` the array representing the property prop, `prop[i] = True` if and only if the property prop is true at state `i`.
 While the result file generated by running analysis on the original model poset has the same number of states as the original model, this is not the case for the result file generated by running analysis on the minimised model.
-To overcome this issue, we provide users with a resultTransform.py script, that takes care of align the number of states of the result file with that of the original model, in such a way that it is possible to use results as an atom file in the polyVisualiser.
-The resultTransform script takes as input the directory containing the jsonOutputAll.json file and the result file from the model checker.
-In our case:
+To overcome this issue, we provide users with a `resultTransformer.py` script, that takes care of align the number of states of the result file with that of the original model, in such a way that it is possible to use results as an atom file in the `polyVisualiser`.
+The `resultTransformer.py` script takes as input the `jsonOutputAll.json` file and the result file from the model checker, together with the name of the experiment.
+We can move for convenience the result file into the example directory:

-    cd ../experiments/triangleRB
-    mv ../PolyLogicA/result.json .
-    python3 resultTransform.py toolchain_output/classes result.json
+`mv result.json ../experiments/triangleRB`

+Now we can run:
+`cd ../scripts`
+`python3 resultTransformer.py --classesFile ../experiments/triangleRB/toolchain_output/classes/jsonOutputAll.json --experiment triangleRB --results ../experiments/triangleRB/result.json`

-The script creates a directory results containing the file originalResults.json, namely an atom file whose size is compatible with that of the original poset model, and that thus can be used as an atom file in the PolyVisualiser.
+The script creates a directory `..experiments/triangleRB/results` containing the file `originalResults.json`, namely an atom file whose size is compatible with that of the original poset model, and that thus can be used as an atom file in the `PolyVisualiser`.
 It is hence possible to compare the results of the model checking procedure on both the original model and the minimised one.

-## Easy procedure
+## Automated experiments

-In order to ease the process, we also provide a python script that performs all the aforementioned steps.
-This can be invoked as follows:
+In order to ease the process of reproducing the maze experiments proposed in the paper, we also provide a python script that performs all the aforementioned steps at once.
+This can be run as follows from the main directory:

-    cd scripts
-    python3 minimisedExperiments.py
+`cd scripts`
+`python3 minimisedExperiments.py`
 The script performs all the aforementioned steps (except the visualisation in PolyVisualiser) for the maze test suite, namely 3x3x3, 3x5x3, 3x5x4, 5x5x5.

 # Elements